patchstack/documentation/src/content/docs/Patchstack App/dashboard.md

 ![](@images/29e5623-patchstack-dashboard-vulnerabilities.png)

-Vulnerabilities section shows you a general overview about all the vulnerabilities currently present on each of your WordPress apps.
+Vulnerabilities section shows you a general overview about all the vulnerabilities currently present on each of your WordPress sites.
 The vulnerabilities are divided into different groups, which indicate the patching priority.

 **High priority** - these software versions are expected to be mass-exploited or have already known to be exploited vulnerabilities.
 It's important to patch those by updating the software to patched versions and/or enabling Patchstack firewall, which applies vPatches automatically.